miketham24/miketham24/README.md

 Hey!
 I'm Michael, a 3rd year in the Business & Computer Science Program at UBC Sauder.

 - 👀 I’m interested in Software Development!
-- 🌱 I’m currently learning JavaScript and Smart Contract Development
+- 🌱 I’m currently learning Cloud computing.
 - 📫 How to reach me: thammichael20@gmail.com

 <!---